froehlicht/motion2midi/README.md

 ## ✨ Acknowledgments

-- Hand detection powered by YOLO
+- Hand detection powered by Mediapipe
 - Built with JUCE framework
 - Computer vision by OpenCV
 - Inference by ONNX Runtime